rowena-hutchins/notebooklm_experiments/experiment_log.md

     - Analysis: Includes a detailed line-by-line analysis of sentence structure and word choice.
   - **Feedback**: While rhythm is well-preserved, the overview is lengthy for the material length, and a concise option may be preferable.

-## 4. Note Taking and Organization
+## 4. Note Taking and Organisation

-**Objective**: Streamline note-taking, organization, and study preparation for university students.
+**Objective**: Streamline note-taking, organisation, and study preparation for university students.

 ### Experiment Outlines

-- **Summarize and Question Lecture Notes**
+- **Summarise and Question Lecture Notes**
   - **Steps**:
     1. Input lecture notes into NotebookLM.
     2. Use NotebookLM to generate a summary.